 ~God displays His invitation to eternal life through the life of His Son.~

 Chapter 21: Awaiting the Big Day

 21-1.
-How can we experience God now while we wait for the celebration of heaven?
+How can we experience God now while waiting for the celebration of heaven?

 21-2.
 Have you looked to find Him there with you in the midst of your storms?

 21-3.
-What are we to be doing while we wait for His return?
+What are we to be doing while we await His return?

 21-4.
 Are you on His mission of love?

 21-5.
 How is your legacy looking right now?
 How can it be improved?